 If so, you may have done some research on what you can do to keep that from ever happening again.
 Fortunately, there are many options available to avoid the inconvenience of having no electricity during the next bout of inclement weather, or the danger of a gas leak.

-There is little doubt that we will face another situation where power goes out across the state here in Texas.
-Texas runs on its own electrical grid, isolated from the rest of the country – meaning we cannot bring in energy from other states when facing a shortage.
+There is little doubt that we will face another situation where power goes out across the state.
+Texas runs on its own electrical grid, isolated from the rest of the country – meaning we can’t bring in energy from other states when facing a shortage.

 What Can I Do to Be Prepared for the Next Power Outage?

-Install a Standby Generator for Your Home.
+Install a Standby Generator for Your Home

-As little as ten years ago, that would be a true statement, but whole-house power generators have significantly evolved in recent years.
+As little as ten years ago, it would have been true to say that generators are extremely loud.
+However, whole-house power generators have significantly evolved in recent years.
 Today’s standby generators are much quieter, more efficient, and most importantly, safer appliances than they’ve ever been.

-Usually, a portable generator is good for keeping your refrigerator and a TV or two powered up but cannot produce enough energy to run HVAC systems.
+Usually, a portable generator is good for keeping your refrigerator and a TV or two powered up but doesn’t produce enough energy to run HVAC systems.
 Plus, portable generators must run outdoors, as they emit toxic fumes, so you must connect any items you intend to power with it via long extension cords.

-Your new standby generator can run on natural gas, liquid propane, and yes, you can even get diesel units for total “off-the-grid” power independence!
+Your new standby generator can run on natural gas, liquid propane – and yes, you can even get diesel units for total “off-the-grid” power independence!
 The best part about installing a standby generator for your home is the comfort of knowing your electricity service won’t be interrupted next time there’s a blackout.